justinmelnick/justinmelnick.github.io/_pages/publications.md

 2. Conevska, Aleksandra and Justin Melnick.
 Policy Interventions as Experimental Treatments: Applications to Climate Politics.

-3. Melnick, Justin and Alastair Smith.
-Shaming Paris: A Political Economy of Climate Commitments.

-4. Castillo-Quintana, Martin and Justin Melnick.
+3. Castillo-Quintana, Martin and Justin Melnick.
 A Theory of the Consequences of Private Military Companies.

 <h3>other writing</h3>